codementorship/austin-tech-list/.github/ISSUE_TEMPLATE/suggest-an-addition.md

 <<>><<>><<>><<>><<>><<>><<>>

 __Company name:__ the name of the company you would like added to the list.

+__Are you sure this place has full-time developers on staff at all times?__ we only want companies that keep developers as full-time employees.
+Companies that exclusively keep developers as part-time employees or contractors should not be added.

 __Home page:__ the landing page of their website. (ex: `https://www.example.com/` or `https://example.com/`)